-- Students from English Speaking countries (e.g. the U.K., the U.S.A., Canada, Australia, New Zeeland, the Republic of Ireland, Republic of South Africa, etc.) can apply for credit Waiving by providing a passport and High School transcript. - Students who qualify as stated in the first paragraph are exempt from meeting the English Proficiency Standard. - 3.
-Students who qualify as stated in the first paragraph are not required to abide by Article 6 of this regulation.
+- Students from English Speaking countries (e.g. the U.K., the U.S.A., Canada, Australia, New Zeeland, the Republic of Ireland, Republic of South Africa, etc.) can apply for credit Waiving by providing passport and High School transcript. - Students qualified as the first paragraph states do not need to meet the English Proficiency Standard. - 3.
+Students qualified as the first paragraph states do not need to abide by the Article 6 in this regulation.